Memphis International Raceway: Drag strip

 The drag strip immediately drew the attention of the NHRA and was awarded a sanction in 1988 as the host site of the Mid-South Nationals.
 While the NHRA has 140 member tracks, Memphis was one of only 23 to host a national event.
 It also was the section of the complex used by other events such as the Mid-South SCCA events and the Super Chevy Show.
 The last NHRA race at Memphis, O’Reilly NHRA Mid-South Nationals, was to be hosted on October 4, 2009, but a rain delay postponed the event to October 5, 2009.
 In the winner's circle were Jeff Arend (Funny Car), Morgan Lucas (Top Fuel), Jason Line (Pro Stock) and Michael Phillips (Pro Stock Motorcycle).

 The strip will host IHRA events with its new owner, including a Nitro Jam event, as their sister track in Palm Beach is also affiliated with IHRA.
 The American Drag Racing League announced, on March 3, 2011, that they would hold an event during the weekend of May 20, 2011, at MIR.
 The IHRA Nitro Jam series continues to race at Memphis, and have set up another finale event for 2014.

+The 2026 IHRA races will only be held for 1/8 mile racing.